-The P5CC037V0A distinguishes between five different CPU modes: Boot Mode, Test Mode, Mifare Mode, System Mode and User Mode.
-The Mifare Mode is included for compatibility purposes within the SmartMX family and is disabled.
+The distinguishes between five different CPU modes: Boot Mode, Test Mode, Mifare Mode, System Mode and User Mode.

 As the TOE operates after delivery in System Mode or User Mode and the application software being executed on the TOE can not use the Test Mode, the evaluation was mainly performed in the System Mode and User Mode.
 For all evaluation activities performed in Test Mode, there was a rationale why the results are valid for the System Mode and User Mode, too.